-Submit the checklist along with a written request for support for the addition of a spouse/partner/non-PLU accompanying adult to a short-term study away course to Courtney Olsen, Manager of Short-Term Programs, Wang Center for Global Education at olsencd@plu.edu.
+Submit the checklist along with a written request for support for the addition of a spouse/partner/non-PLU accompanying adult to a short-term study away course to Megan Grover, Assistant Director, Wang Center for Global Education at megan.grover@plu.edu.
 The request must include the following:

-- name(s), age(s), relationship(s) of the spouse/partner/non-PLU accompanying adult and dates of their travel - documentation of credentials of spouse/partner/non-PLU accompanying adult if relevant (e.g. a CV or Bio) - rationale for providing support for spouse/partner/non-PLU accompanying adult - recommended compensation for the spouse/partner/non-PLU accompanying adult if that person will be contributing a significant academic component to the course - back-up plan in the event that the spouse/partner/non-PLU accompanying adult should require emergency medical attention - back-up plan in the event that the spouse/partner/non-PLU accompanying adult should withdraw from the program for any reason - statement that outlines what travel arrangements, if any, the Wang Center will make for spouse/partner/non-PLU accompanying adult pportunity.
-Please explain.
-The spouse/partner/non-PLU accompanying adult is a person with expertise in the course content and/or has experience and contacts on site that will significantly enhance the quality of the course.
-Please explain.
+- name(s), age(s), relationship(s) of the spouse/partner/non-PLU accompanying adult and dates of their travel - documentation of credentials of spouse/partner/non-PLU accompanying adult if relevant (e.g. a CV or Bio) - rationale for providing support for spouse/partner/non-PLU accompanying adult - recommended compensation for the spouse/partner/non-PLU accompanying adult if that person will be contributing a significant academic component to the course - back-up plan in the event that the spouse/partner/non-PLU accompanying adult should require emergency medical attention - back-up plan in the event that the spouse/partner/non-PLU accompanying adult should withdraw from the program for any reason - statement that outlines what travel arrangements, if any, the Wang Center will make for spouse/partner/non-PLU accompanying adult